manavkataria/behavioral_cloning_car/README.md

 ![Predictions for 12 Frames](https://cloud.githubusercontent.com/assets/2206789/22707512/da290d60-ed27-11e6-8b18-81d697aa34c7.png)

-## Building a Regularized Model with Full Data
+## Building a Regularized Model with Augmented Data
 The next step was to run the model on the entire training dataset (full track).
 The provided Udacity dataset had 8k images.
 The label distribution was quite Asymmetric and Unbalanced [Histogram: Asymmetric and Unbalanced].
 I used [Horizontal Flipping](https://github.com/manavkataria/behavioral_cloning_car/blob/master/model.py#L141-L147) to Make this symmetric [Histogram: Symmetric But Unbalanced].
 And lastly, [Histogram Equalization](https://github.com/manavkataria/behavioral_cloning_car/blob/master/model.py#L344-L350) for achieving balance in the training dataset [Histogram Equalization: Symmetric and Balanced].
+I also added a random 10% noise to the steering angles for each image.
+This helps avoid overfitting as well.

 **Raw Data Histogram: Asymmetric and Unbalanced**